imathrock/LC3-VM/Docs/Design Document.md

 ### Calling Conventions

 ### Memory
 I have defined the total memory for this CPU to be around 2 Mb.
 The initial addresses will serve as instruction memory.
-The first half of the remaining would be the heap and the rest the stack.
+The first half of the remaining would be the heap and the rest the stack. a